 Erythrokeratodermia variabilis in Child

-Initial migratory plaques of erythema last minutes to weeks; these may be exacerbated by trauma or temperature change.
-Fixed plaques of erythema with or without hyperkeratosis also occur.
+Transient erythematous patches demonstrate marked variability in location, size, number, duration, and shape.
+Individual patches last minutes to weeks and may be exacerbated by trauma, stress, or temperature change.
+Hyperkeratosis tends to occur with or follow the development of erythematous patches and can be localized or generalized in distribution.
+Fixed patches of erythema with or without hyperkeratosis also occur.
 Half of patients have a peeling palmoplantar keratoderma.
-The disorder progresses through childhood, stabilizes after puberty, and may regress as the patient ages.
+The disorder progresses through childhood, stabilizes after puberty, and may regress as the patient moves into adulthood.

-Periodic improvement may occur, sometimes noted after prolonged sun exposure.
-Worsening has been seen in pregnancy and with oral contraceptive use.
+Worsening of both types of lesions has been seen with temperature changes, sun exposure, pregnancy, and oral contraceptive use.
 Health is otherwise normal.
 The patient may complain of burning, stinging, or itching.

 L53.8 – Other specified erythematous conditions